 I then created Hudson Valley Sports, a regional print sports publication serving the metropolitan New York, Catskill, Delaware and Hudson Valley market where I was both Editor and Head Designer.
 I also created and organized the Eventure98 Series of outdoor sports events, the largest unified outdoor sport series in the Eastern United States.
 Upon my return to Vail I founded 1to3go and worked in graphic design and consulted with several major industry companies such as Germany’s Bogner.

 In 2004 I relocated to "The Republic of" Boulder, CO to become the Product Development Manager at Spyder Active Sports.
 After leaving Spyder, I was retained by POC Sports of Sweden where I made their entry to the American ski market.
 In 2005 I founded Ski Racing Development (SRD), a specialty ski race catalog and equipment supplier based in the Vail Valley.
 SRD quickly became a leader in the alpine ski race market with our yearly catalog being sent to all the licensed alpine ski racers in both the USA and Canada.
 I soon became very involved in youth ski racing with the formation of the SRD Squadra Junior Race team and the “Fast Skier” Junior Alpine Ski Scholarship Award, done in partnership with Vermont’s World Cup Supply.
 The SRD Squadra Ski Team to date have seen many of our young athletes develop and move onto both the USA Ski Team and NCAA Divison 1 college programs.
-Our most famous alumna is Mikaela Shiffrin, a Vail Valley local who is currently a three time FIS World Slalom Champion, 2013, 2014, 2015, 2017 and 2018 World Cup Slalom Champion, 2017 and 2018 World Cup Overall Champion, 2014 Olympic Slalom Gold Medalist and 2018 Olympic GS Gold Medalist.
+Our most famous alumna is Mikaela Shiffrin, a Vail Valley local who is currently a four time FIS World Slalom Champion, 2019 World GS Champion, 2013, 2014, 2015, 2017 and 2018 World Cup Slalom Champion, 2017 and 2018 World Cup Overall Champion, 2014 Olympic Slalom Gold Medalist and 2018 Olympic GS Gold Medalist.
 The “Fast Skier” Junior Alpine Scholarship Award, now entering its 11th year has grown in size and now offers dual awards to deserving male and female U16 USSA alpine athletes.
 The Scholarship was recently renamed to honor US Ski Team athletes Ronnie Berlack and Bryce Astle who were killed in an avalanche in Europe in 2015.